-- 1) Shifted versions of the input value are freely available; hence, we set these inputs to 1 in the Boolean network and propagate this value to remove unnecessary gates. - 2) If the requirements of an operation are more stringent than another operation that generates the same partial term, we may remove it.
-For example, $15 = 9 + 3{\ll 1}$ requires partial terms 9 and 3, whereas $15 = 3{\ll 2} + 3$ only requires partial term 3; thus, we may eliminate the former, because if partial term 3 is available, we can always use the latter. - 3) If a coefficient can be implemented with a single operation whose inputs are the primary inputs and/or other coefficients, then we do not need to represent this filter coefficient in the Boolean network.
+- shifted versions of the input value are available freely, hence we set these inputs to 1 in the Boolean network and propagate this value to remove unnecessary gates. - 2) if the requirements of an operation are more stringent than another operation that generates the same partial term, we may remove it.
+For example, $15 = 9 + 3{\ll 1}$ requires partial terms 9 and 3, whereas $15 = 3{\ll 2} + 3$ only requires partial term 3, thus we may eliminate the former, because if partial term 3 is available, we can always use the latter. - 3) if a coefficient can be implemented with a single operation whose inputs are the primary inputs and/or other coefficients, then we do not need to represent this filter coefficient in the Boolean network.

-The impact of these simplifications heavily depends on the particular instance.
+The impact of these simplifications depends heavily on the particular instance.
 They may yield few simplifications in the network or an immediate solution, hence avoiding the 0-1 ILP solver altogether.
-To exemplify the impact of these simplifications, we present in Fig. 8 the network of Fig. 5, where optimization variables for minimizing the number of partial terms (i.e., an extra AND gate at the output of each OR gate) were added and the described simplifications were applied.
-Fig. 9 shows the simplified network of Fig. 5 when using optimization variables that minimize the number of operations (i.e., adding an extra input to each AND gate).
+To exemplify the impact of these simplifications, we present in Figure 8 the network of Figure 5 where optimization variables for minimizing the number of partial terms (i.e., an extra AND gate at the output of each OR gate) were added and the described simplifications were applied.
+Figure 9 shows the simplified network of Figure 5 when using optimization variables that minimize the number of operations (i.e., adding an extra input to each AND gate).